mahbubiftekhar/RoboTour/README.md

 Groups
 <br>
 <br>
 The class is assigned to groups of 7 or 8, each responsible for the development of a single robot.
-Assessment involves group marks for product (performance and documentation of the robot systems).
+Assessment involves group marks for the product (performance and documentation of the robot systems).
 <br>
 <br>
-Each group was have an assigned mentor, with whom they meet around once a week, and who offers advice and monitors progress, but - importantly - does not lead or manage the group.
+Each group had an assigned mentor, with whom they meet around once a week, and who offers advice and monitors progress, but - importantly - does not lead or manage the group.
 Advice on how the group should organise themselves for good project management will be provided.
 Problems within the group should first be brought to the attention of your mentor; if you have an issue with your mentor, you should bring this to the attention of the SDP TA (see below).

 The project involves applying and combining material from several courses to complete a complex design and implementation task.
 At the end, of course, each group demonstrates its implemented system and gives a formal presentation to an audience of the students, supervisors, and visitors from industry (E.g. Google, Amazon, KAL, Robotical).